kibertoad/layered-loader/README.md

 ## Cache statistics

-You can keep track of your cache usage is by using special cache type - `lru-object-statistics`:
+You can keep track of your in-memory cache usage is by using special cache type - `lru-object-statistics`:

 ```ts
 import { HitStatisticsRecord, Loader } from 'layered-loader'